DylanSullins/CS303A1/README.md

 ## How to Run
 - The CLI command for this software is broken into 3 parts. *Executable Input Size*
-- Example call: *"A1.exe A1input.txt 100"*
+- Example call on Windows 11 Powershell: *".\A1.exe A1input.txt 100"*
 1. Executable - *A1.exe*: The output of the g++ call during installation.
-Whatever you chose for "output"
+Whatever you chose for "output" executable.
 2. Input - *A1input.txt*: Your input text file.
 See input constraints for more details.
 3. Size - *100*: The desired size of your array.
 See input constraints for more details.